arcus/education_modules/regular_expressions_intermediate/regular_expressions_intermediate.md

 <div class = "behind-the-scenes">
 <b style="color: rgb(var(--color-highlight));">Behind the scenes</b><br>

-There are other types of "lookarounds", including **lookbehinds**, that you might consider learning if you write a lot of regular expressions, but for now, the lookahead by itself will serve you well for more complex cases.
+There are other types of "lookarounds," including **lookbehinds**, that you might consider learning if you write a lot of regular expressions, but for now, the lookahead by itself will serve you well for more complex cases.

 </div>